Your Guide to Self-Assessment

 No payments on account are required where your net Income Tax liability for the previous tax year is less than £1,000 or if more than 80% of that year’s tax liability was collected at source.

-The third (or only) payment of tax will be due on 31 January following the end of the tax year e.g. for the 2022-23 tax year a final payment is due on 31 January 2024.
-This is the same date as you will have to pay any Capital Gains Tax (CGT) due for 2022-23 and you will also have to make your first payment on account for 2023-24 at the same time.
-Note, a payment on account of CGT needs to be made within 60 days of the completion of any transaction relating to the chargeable disposal of residential property.
+The third (or only) tax payment will be due on 31 January following the end of the tax year, e.g. for the 2023-24 tax year, a final payment is due on 31 January 2025.
+This is the same date as you will have to pay any Capital Gains Tax (CGT) due for 2023-24, and you will also have to make your first payment on account for 2024-25 at the same time.
+Note that a payment on account of CGT needs to be made within 60 days of the completion of any transaction relating to the chargeable disposal of residential property.

 Surcharges and interest

-Interest will also be due on tax paid late.
+Interest will also be due on late taxes paid.
 HMRC will pay interest on tax refunds that are paid late.

 Changes to tax returns

-Both HMRC and taxpayers have the right to amend or correct tax returns following submission.
-Taxpayers have one year from the filing date to amend their tax return whilst HMRC has 9 months from the date the return was received to correct obvious mistakes or errors.
+HMRC and taxpayers have the right to amend or correct tax returns following submission.
+Taxpayers have one year from the filing date to amend their tax return, while HMRC has nine months from the date the return was received to correct obvious mistakes or errors.

 High-Income Child Benefit Charge

-The High Income Child Benefit Charge applies to taxpayers whose income exceeds £50,000 in a tax year and who are in receipt of child benefit.
+From 6th April 2024, the High Income Child Benefit Charge applies to taxpayers whose income exceeds £60,000 (£50,000 for 2023/24) in a tax year and who receive child benefit.
 Taxpayers affected by the change have the choice to keep receiving child benefit and pay the tax charge through Self-Assessment or elect to stop receiving child benefit and not pay the new charge.

-It is important that taxpayers who continue to receive child benefit (and earn over the relevant limits) ensure that they are registered for Self-Assessment in order to avoid receiving penalties.
+It is important that taxpayers who continue to receive child benefit (and earn over the relevant limits) ensure that they are registered for Self-Assessment to avoid receiving penalties.

 HMRC enquiries

-If no enquiry is made by HMRC the return will not be subsequently examined except where the taxpayer makes an error or mistake claim or HMRC later discover that there was something wrong with the tax return.
-There are strict rules as to when HMRC can do this although taxpayers have less protection in this regard than used to be the case.
+If HMRC does not make an enquiry, the return will not be subsequently examined except where the taxpayer makes an error or mistake claim or HMRC later discovers that something was wrong with the tax return.
+There are strict rules as to when HMRC can do this, although taxpayers have less protection in this regard than used to be the case.

 Records

-All records relating to tax returns should be held for one year.
-In addition, records relating to trading or rental income should be held for a total of 5 years and 10 months.
+All tax return records should be held for one year.
+Records relating to trading or rental income should be held for a total of five years and ten months.

 Making Tax Digital

 The introduction of Making Tax Digital (MTD) for Income Tax Self Assessment (ITSA) will fundamentally change the way businesses, the self-employed, and landlords interact with HMRC.
-MTD for ITSA has been postponed a number of times and is now expected to start on 6 April 2026.
+MTD for ITSA has been postponed several times and is now expected to start on 6 April 2026.
 The rules will initially apply to businesses, self-employed individuals, and landlords with an income of over £50,000 annually.

-MTD for ITSA will then be extended to those with an income between £30,000 and £50,000 from 6 April 2027.
+From 6 April 2027, MTD for ITSA will be extended to those with income between £30,000 and £50,000.
 A new system of penalties for late filing and late payment of tax for ITSA will also apply.

 At present, there are no concrete plans to extend ITSA to smaller businesses with income below £30,000 or to Corporation Tax.